vivek-bombatkar/MyLearningNotes/Python/README.md

 itself, and the result would be whatever the decorator returns.
     - original is the decorated function, often also called a wrapped object.
+    -   Use of decorators: Transforming parameters, Tracing code, Validate parameters, Implement retry operations, Simplify classes by moving some (repetitive) logic into decorators

 ## DockString vs Annotations